 Financial Inclusion in Latin America and the Caribbean

 Latin America and the Caribbean (LAC) is making significant strides towards financial inclusion, according to the latest edition of the Global Findex from 2021.
-The World Bank database, which tracks financial inclusion worldwide, reveals that 73 percent of adults in the region, excluding high-income economies, now have access to an account with a financial institution or mobile money provider, marking an impressive increase of 18.5 percentage points since 2017.
+The World Bank database, which tracks financial inclusion worldwide, reveals that 73 percent of adults in Latin America and the Caribbean, excluding high-income economies, now have access to an account with a financial institution or mobile money provider, marking an impressive increase of 18.5 percentage points since 2017.
 This jump in account ownership is the largest of any developing region and places overall account ownership in LAC slightly above the developing economy average of 71 percent.

 The adoption of digital financial transactions in the region is also slightly above the average for developing economies, with 40 percent of adults reporting to have made digital merchant payments in the past year.
 The COVID-19 pandemic accelerated the adoption of digital payments, with 34 percent of those who made a digital merchant payment, saying they did so for the first time after the onset of the pandemic.